420 with CNW — Health Insurance Premiums Lower in US Jurisdictions with Medical Marijuana

 • Lowered blood urea nitrogen levels by 27.9% (p<0.001)

-Based on these successful pre-clinical results, the management of Lexaria has decided to undertake a human diabetes clinical study to investigate whether any of these improvements will also be evidenced in humans.
-Lexaria is currently designing the study, which will be followed by submission to an independent review board to gain necessary approvals.
+These successful pre-clinical results have the company determined to undertake a human study to investigate whether these improvements are also evidenced in humans.
+The study design is currently underway and will be submitted to an independent review board for approval.

 For more information, visit the company’s website at www.LexariaBioscience.com.